 I love that these containers are glass!
 I find that glass storage containers make your food taste so much better since they don't absorb smells or stains.
 Be warned that they are heavier, and also, they do take up some extra space in the dishwasher.

 - Check out my 3-compartment glass meal prep containers, they are perfect for adult bento boxes!

 - Keep the trail mix in a separate compartment from the fruit and veggies, as they can absorb moisture and become less crunchy.
 I used these rectangular silicone baking cups to hold the trail mix.

-- Don’t forget to use the freshest berries and make sure they are as dry as possible when packing your bento boxes.
+- Don't forget to use the freshest berries and make sure they are as dry as possible when packing your vegan bento snack boxes.
 I also highly suggest a vinegar wash to prevent mould from growing.
 See recipe cards for more instructions.

 - Looking for more no-cook lunch ideas?
 Check out these Spring Strawberry Bento Lunch Boxes and these No Cook Taco Salad Bento Boxes.
 For more meal prep lunch ideas, check out this round up with more than 38 Easy Lunch Meal Prep Ideas!

 Did you make this?
 Tag me on social @sweetpeasandsaffron and be sure to leave a comment and rate the recipe!

 - 12 mini bell peppers cut in half, seeds scooped out

 - ½ pint blackberries washed and air dried (see *)